sseefried/sseefried-blog/src/drafts/compositional-correctness.md

 If "proving at the end" is the main reason for the difficulty of proof, then it may be the case that an approach where we simultaneously_ write _and_ prove is the solution.

-It is well-recognised principle that composing programs from simpler building blocks is a good way to construct larger programs.
+It is a well-recognised principle that composing programs from simpler building blocks is a good way to construct larger programs.
 Another well-recognised "good thing" is the [principle of compositionality](https://en.wikipedia.org/wiki/Principle_of_compositionality) which states that when trying to reason about the composition of A and B, it is desirable that the meaning of the composition is determined by the meanings of A, B and the rules used to combine them.

 What if we were to adopt a discipline where programs _and_ their proofs where composed simultaneously?
 This style of programming is well-supported in dependently typed languages such as Agda, Coq, and Idris.
 Conal has even coined a name for this technique: _compositional correctness_.